 Exploring the shores of Lake Mburo in a boat cruise is another great opportunity to spot the elusive shoebill stork.
 The local guides will assist you in identifying the birds on the shores and if you’re lucky, you may even catch a glimpse of the magnificent shoebill stork.
 Lake Mburo National Park is not only a prime location for wildlife enthusiasts, but also for birding enthusiasts.

 The Lwera and Kyabakuza Swamps, located en route to popular destinations like Bwindi Impenetrable National Park, Queen Elizabeth National Park, Lake Mburo National Park, Rwenzori National Park, and Mgahinga National Park, offer occasional sightings of the shoebill stork.
 During your journey, the driver guide will make stops in the hope of spotting this bird, and with some luck, you might catch a glimpse of it.
-At Trek Africa Tours, we will ensure that your itinerary includes opportunities to experience all the highlights of your trip.
+At Trek Africa Expeditions, we will ensure that your itinerary includes opportunities to experience all the highlights of your trip.

 The Uganda Wildlife Education Center, also known as the Entebbe Zoo, is an excellent destination to spot the shoebill stork.
 These birds can be seen at any time of the day throughout the year, making it a reliable option for visitors.
 The Zoo, situated in Entebbe, stretches all the way to Lake Victoria, providing an opportunity to see a variety of wildlife if you’re in the area for a conference or work appointment.

 Located just 10 minutes from Entebbe International Airport, the Zoo is a convenient stop before your flight or as a starting point for your Uganda adventure.
 Lunch can be arranged on the Zoo’s beach for those who wish to take a break and enjoy the scenery.
-Trek Africa Tours offers an excursion to the Entebbe Zoo for shoebill stork sightings, providing a 100% chance of seeing these unique birds.
+Trek Africa Expeditions offers an excursion to the Entebbe Zoo for shoebill stork sightings, providing a 100% chance of seeing these unique birds.

 Uganda boasts the largest population of shoebill storks in the region, with about 1000 individuals found around swamps, lake shores, and rivers where they feed on aquatic life.
-Trek Africa Tours is eager to take you on a shoebill stork tour, as well as other tailored packages including gorilla tours, chimpanzee tours, game safaris, and more.
+Trek Africa Expeditions is eager to take you on a shoebill stork tour, as well as other tailored packages including gorilla tours, chimpanzee tours, game safaris, and more.
 Contact us to plan your ideal itinerary.